-- the general public; or (a)
+- (a) the general public; or

-- a substantial part of the public; or (b)
+- (b) a substantial part of the public; or

-- a person who pays a subscription or a membership fee (c) that is paid principally for the service.
+- (c) a person who pays a subscription or a membership fee that is paid principally for the service.

 goods too dangerous to be transported means goods prescribed under a dangerous goods regulation as goods too dangerous to be transported.